AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 I'll start the tutorial from scratch (MetaMask installation process to hosting the DApp on IPFS using Fleek).<br>
 So, grab a cup of coffee ☕️ and let's get started!

+## After this tutorial you will be able to:
+• Build a Full Stack Decentralized Apllication on top of Ethereum Blockchain.
+• Deploy the smart contracts on polygon (Matic) Mumbai Test Network.
+• Use truffle & MetaMask effectively.
+• Understand Web3 concepts.
+• Host the DApp on IPFS using Fleek platform.

 ## About the Author
 I'm Akhilesh Thite, an Indian tech enthusiast with a passion for Software Development, Open-Source, Decentralization & AI.
 Feel free to contact me on [GitHub](https://github.com/AkhileshThite) & [Twitter](https://twitter.com/AkhileshThite_).